alysarnau/alysvolatile.github.io/README.md

 * As a user, I want to have a Web 1.0 option (think geocities)

 # Technology
-* Made in React, styled in Bulma
+* Made in React, styled in Tailwind

 ## Available Scripts